CharlesYiu/declare-js/README.md

 ```html
 <helloworld></helloworld>
 ```
-Then you will see the content that you added in the new element
+Then when you preview the page it will automatically add the contents of your declared element like this:
 ```html
 <helloworld>
   <p>Hello World</p>
 </helloworld>
 ```
 # Scopes
-When you want to use your declared html, you always have to remember that it is only usable in it's sibilings. (and it's children)
+When you want to use your declared html, you always have to remember that it is only usable in it's siblings or parent's children.
+(and all it's children, grand children, and so on)
 So using the declared html like this will be invalid:
 ```html
 <div>